Dynamically Set An Instance Property / Memoized Attribute In Python?

 Example.c = c

-You may need to override any existing methods on the class that assume they can assign to self.c
+You may need to override any existing methods on the class that assume they can assign to self.c, of course.

 The process of dynamically adding or replacing attributes of objects is often referred to as Monkey Patching.